magento/pwa-studio/packages/upward-spec/README.md

 - `ConditionalResolver` does branch logic using pattern matching on context values
 - `ProxyResolver` delegates request/response handling to a proxy
 - `DirectoryResolver` delegates request/response handling to a static file directory
+- `UrlResolver` builds a URL from strings and other URLs

 Each Resolver takes different configuration parameters.
 Like a context lookup string, a resolver represents an operation which will execute and then deliver its results upward in the tree, until all dependencies of the top-level `status`, `headers`, and `body` definitions are resolved.